Background

 Epidemiology of fibroids

-Fibroids, or leiomyomas, account for one third of hysterectomies and one fifth of gynecological visits, and they create an annual cost of $1.2 billion.
-[2, 3] They are benign uterine tumors that increase in size and frequency as women age but revert in size postmenopausally.
-[4, 5] Factors that have proven to contribute to fibroid growth include estrogen, progesterone, insulinlike growth factors I and II, epidermal growth factor, and transforming growth factor-beta.
-[6]
+Fibroids, or leiomyomas, account for one third of hysterectomies and one fifth of gynecological visits.
+[2] These benign uterine tumors increase in size and frequency as women age but revert in size after menopause.
+Factors that contribute to fibroid growth include estrogen, progesterone, insulinlike growth factors I and II, epidermal growth factor, and transforming growth factor-beta.
+[3]

-The frequency of fibroid appearance in African American women is 2-3 times higher than in white women.
-Women who are obese or experience menarche when younger than 12 years are at increased risk of fibroid development due to prolonged exposure to estrogen.
-Women who have had children are at a lesser risk for fibroid development than women who have never been pregnant.
-[7]
+The frequency of fibroid appearance in African American women is 2-3 times higher than in White women.
+Women who are obese or who experience menarche when younger than 12 years are at increased risk of fibroid development due to prolonged exposure to estrogen.
+Women who have had children are at a lesser risk for fibroid development than are women who have never been pregnant.
+[4]

 Each fibroid arises from a single monoclonal cell line from the smooth-muscle cells of the myometrium.
 [5] Most (60%) fibroids are chromosomally normal.
 The rest have nonrandom chromosomal abnormalities that can be separated into 6 cytogenic subgroups, which are trisomy 12, translocation between chromosome 12 and 14, rearrangements of the short arm of chromosome 6 and the long arm of chromosome 10, and deletions of chromosomes 3 and 7.
 [6]